diamirio/AndroidAppUtil/README.md

 ## Contribute

 Pull requests are welcome.
-Do not forget to add proguard rules to the `proguard-rules.pro` when adding a new dependency.
+Do not forget to add proguard rules and `deploy.settings` to your module.

 ## Build and Deploy